>>> Trigger warning: Parts of this post may be triggering for anyone currently struggling with particular eating disorders.<<<

 My working hours were long - often working right from 8am until midnight as I was working a day shift full of home visits, followed by a night time outreach.
 I frequently had no choice but to skip meals entirely with just a half hour lunch break to grab food and eat it - often pushed to the side entirely by a phone call, an unexpected drop in or a late visit.
 Skipping lunch then left me feeling ravenous when I finally did get the opportunity to eat.
 This very much mirrored my starve/binge cycle from my teens and left me in a pretty bad mindset with my food as a result.
 The final straw was being hospitalized with food poisoning for a week because I'd eaten a chicken sandwich I'd had in and out of the staff fridge for 3 days before I'd finally had chance to eat it.
 It was so stupid, but I had felt so desperate at the time - and being on 75p an hour (student bursary) had meant that I was reluctant to waste money throwing food out!

 In addition to the lack of money and time to eat well, emotional eating began to crop up as an issue for me.
 I would go out for a late dinner with my (now) husband on the days I finished at 6pm, and I would eat a ton of food while outpouring my feelings.
-I began to associate food with this comfort and quickly started to regained half of the weight I had lost back in 2012.
+I began to associate food with this comfort.

 End of 2014 - Left social work, emotional eating become less of an issue, but I needed time hacks!

 During my hospital stay for salmonella, I'd had time to reflect on my job.
 I wasn't at all happy in it.
 The hours were long, some of the things I saw in my role were unspeakable.
 With not being legally able to talk about these things to anyone outside of work, I often had to process much of what I saw on my own - which lead to more comfort eating to numb the feelings.